saltandpurple/eks-tooling-demo/README.md

 ### Managed control plane

-- Can be updated with a 'one-click-solution'.
-Very easy to use, exceedingly reliable.
 - EKS console shows k8s internals as well as related AWS resources.
 - EKS provides managed ha control plane as essential service.
 - Well integrated with the other AWS services.